ivcap-works/gene-onology-term-mapper/README.md

 * Output: JSON of GO annotations per gene
 * Optional: Visualize GO hierarchy using networkx

-## Sample Questions for an Agent using this service as tool
+## Sample Questions for an Agent using this tool

 These are typical user-facing queries an AI assistant might receive: